 Detert Family Vineyards are located on the coveted western bench-land of the Mayacamas mountains in the heart of the Oakville appellation.
 This is very much a family operation.
 Two brothers Tom Garrett (winemaker) and John Garrett (Sales & Marketing) are involved with their partner Bill Cover.
 We first tasted their Cabernet Franc at the Taste of Oakville where we were initially impressed with the wines’ elegance.

 Tom and John’s relative William Ferdinand Detert came to the United States in 1866 from Germany – he became involved in California gold mining (having owned and operated the Argonaut Mine in Jackson, California – the nearby WF Detert park is also named in his honor).
+Detert Park is a sometimes popular gathering spot for the local community of Jackson including an Earth Day celebration as well as select other events.
 William was one of the relatively few who made good money from the actual mines.
 Between the Argonaut, Eureka and the nearby Kennedy Mine some 4.5 million ounces of gold was extracted from the ground (in gold rush era prices, this was equivalent to 105 million dollars).
 After selling the Argonaut Mine in 1912 he converted the proceeds of that sale into ranchland and other mining ventures.
 He also owned 22,000 acres to the north in Lake County (the Guenoc Ranch), other ranches in Amador and El Dorado Counties and the Mayflower Gold Mine in Placer County.

 And of historical note, the Argonaut Mine was the scene to a tragic mining disaster in 1922 (some 10 years after Detert sold the mine) when 47 miners perished after being trapped in a fire some 4,600+ feet below the surface.
 Remarkably the mining shaft descended over a mile below the surface.